broughjt/barb/source/Data/Bool/Core.lagda.typ

     induction_(Bool)(p, q, bfalse) & dot(eq) q.
 $
-In other words, the induction principle for booleans asserts that to construct a section of an arbitrary type family over the booleans, it suffices to provide values for $btrue$ and $bfalse$.
+In other words, the induction principle for booleans asserts that to construct a
+#link("note://516e852c-8a6d-4c43-8b5a-a64c3c603926")[section] of an arbitrary
+type family over the booleans, it suffices to provide values for $btrue$ and
+$bfalse$.
+Note that the traditional `if b then x else y` construct is just nice syntax sugar for the recursion principle for booleans.

 ```agda
 data 𝟐 : Type zero where